AdeebaHanif-Analyst/Marketing_Analytics_Porfolio-SQL-Python-Power-BI-/README.md

 Received an email of Marketing Manager who shared the issue they were facing in their business.
 -
-Creation of ppt contains marketing manager email,as a data analyst pointing important elements with respect to data & what details need to consider for solving business problem.
+Creation of ppt contains marketing manager email,as a data analyst pointing important elements with respect to data & what other details need to consider for solving business problem.

 Connecting your data files with Microsoft SQL sever.